jhlagado/firth/README.md

 2. create a word header for FtoC and adds it to the dictionary
 3. mark the word as hidden because it's still being compiled
 4. put Forth into compile mode
-5. write a command to call the Forth interpreter
+5. write a Z80 instruction to call the Forth interpreter
 6. read the literal number 32 from the input
 7. write a command to the body to push the number 32 onto the stack
-8. looks up `-` in the dictionary a gets the address of subtract (MINUS) subroutine
+8. looks up `-` in the dictionary a gets the address of the subtract (MINUS) subroutine
 9. write a command to the body to call SUBTRACT
 10. read the literal number 5 from the input
 11. write a command to the body of the word to push the number 5 onto the stack to the word
-12. looks up `*` in the dictionary a gets the address of multiply (STAR) subroutine
+12. looks up `*` in the dictionary a gets the address of the multiply (STAR) subroutine
 13. write a command to the body to call the STAR subroutine to the word
 14. read the literal number 9 from the input
 15. write a command to the body of the word to push the number 9 onto the stack to the word
-16. looks up `/` in the dictionary a gets the address of divide (SLASH) subroutine
+16. looks up `/` in the dictionary a gets the address of the divide (SLASH) subroutine
 17. write a command to the body to call the SLASH subroutine to the word
 18. write a command to exit the Forth interpreter
-19. write a command to return from this subroutine
+19. write a Z80 instruction to return from this subroutine
 20. the ; word puts Forth back into interpret mode
 21. marks the word as not hidden